Aristaloe: Naming and taxonomy

-This species is known locally as "serelei" (Sesotho for "slippery one") or "langnaaldaalwyn" (Afrikaans for "lacey aloe").
+This species is known locally as serelei (Sesotho for "slippery one") or langnaaldaalwyn (Afrikaans for "long-spined aloe").
 In English it is usually known as the "lace aloe" or "guinea-fowl aloe".

 The species was described by Adrian Hardy Haworth.
 Its species name "aristata" comes from the Latin for "bristly" or "awned", and refers to the lacy edges of the leaves.
 Its generic name has the same etymology.

 Recent phylogenetic studies have demonstrated that the genus Aloe is polyphyletic and that this unusual species is not in fact an aloe, but is more closely related to Astroloba and to the four "Robustipedunculares" species of Haworthia.
 It has therefore been moved to its own genus, Aristaloe, to account for its separate ancestry and genetic uniqueness.

 Description

 It is stemless, sawtoothed and succulent.
 The soft succulent leaves grow in rosettes, in a dense and imbricate arrangement.
 The leaves are lanceolate in shape, with bristly margins and a long thread-like tip (aristate).

 Its nectar-rich, tubular orange flowers tend to attract birds, bees, and wasps easily.

 When not in bloom, it is similar to and often confused with some other species, such as Haworthiopsis fasciata.